ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

       .limit(10)
       .load::<(String, i32)>(conn)?;
 ```
-**Whoa**, that's a big, complex expression that just does exactly what I want.
+**Whoa**, that's a big, complex expression that says and does exactly what I want.

 There are so many incredible examples of great API design in the Rust ecosystem.
 Rust's standard library is the only standard library that I've ever used that I would describe as both